Skip to main content

 4 mentions Positive Neutral Negative

-• “If I wanted microtransactions and grinding, I can just stay on Enlisted.”
+• “If I wanted microtransactions and grinding, I could just stay on Enlisted.”

 • “It has a level-up system that allows you to access more firearms, perks, etc. This is great if you're not into grindy games because it's easy to reach the maximum level in a few matches.”